kfehlhauer/blg/content/about/index.md

 Summary
 --------
-I am a software engineering leader with a track record of delivering systems in complex environments.
+A hands-on engineering leader with a proven track record of creating teams that transform visions into systems.

 Experience
 --------------
 2/2022 - Present
 ### Chief Data Architect
 #### Stellantis: Remote
-As the Chief Data Architect at Stellantis, I spearheaded the creation and currently manage the data platform team, encompassing data, DevOps, and software engineers.
-My key focus lies in overseeing all vehicle telemetry data for distinguished Stellantis brands, including Maserati and Ram trucks while collaborating with partners to deliver robust data products at an enterprise scale.
+Spearheaded the creation and currently manages the data platform team, encompassing data, DevOps, and software engineers.
+Key focus includes overseeing all vehicle telemetry data for distinguished Stellantis brands, such as Maserati and Ram trucks, and collaborating with partners to deliver robust data products at an enterprise scale.

 Key Accomplishments and Responsibilities:
 - Set the strategic roadmap and vision for enterprise-scale data engineering utilizing Databricks Spark and Delta Lake
+- Created a 20-plus data engineering and DevOps organization
 - Orchestrated the consolidation of legacy data systems from two distinct car companies: FCA LLC and PSA Group
 - Constructed a multi-petabyte data platform leveraging Airflow, Kubernetes, and Spark
 - Pioneered the introduction of Spark streaming to process billions of daily records